 A document that provides an elaborate review, survey, and summary of the present results and in-depth analysis of a certain engineering topic.
 The content is limited to 30 Pages.

-Short Communication is a shorter version of an original article that presents novel and significant material for rapid dissemination.
+Short Communication is a shorter version of a research article that presents novel and significant material for rapid dissemination.
 The content is limited to 10 Pages.

 Letter to the editor